alphagov/government-service-design-manual/service-manual/operations/devops.md

 ### Culture

-Devops requires a culture shift towards shared ownership and for silos involved in building and managing a service to work together.
-This is the most important element for existing organisations.
+Devops needs a change in attitude so shared ownership and collaboration are the common working practices in building and managing a service.
+This culture change is especially important for established organisations.

 ### Automation